-We receive referrals from all children's hospitals in the Dallas/Ft.
-Worth metroplex, as well as from more distant areas.
-The division’s clinical activities at Children’s Medical Center are focused in three areas:
+We accept referrals from all pediatricians and children's hospitals in the Dallas/Fort Worth metroplex, as well as from more distant areas within and beyond Texas.
+The Division’s clinical activities at Children’s Health℠ are focused in the following areas:

 Down Syndrome Clinic

-Faculty and staff have more than fifty collective years of experience in caring for children with Down Syndrome and provide comprehensive treatment for children and their families, including medical management, genetic counseling, physical, speech and motor development evaluation and recommendations, psychosocial support, screening and referral for behavioral and psychiatric problems, and referral to community agencies for educational intervention or therapies.
+Faculty and staff with the Down Syndrome Clinic have more than 50 collective years of experience in caring for children with Down Syndrome and provide comprehensive treatment for children and their families, including medical management, genetic counseling, physical, speech and motor development evaluation and recommendations, psychosocial support, screening and referral for behavioral and psychiatric problems, and referral to community agencies for educational intervention or therapies.

 Additional information about genetic diseases and our clinical services.